 Diving deeper on the Bradley Digital 6-Rack Smoker:

-Specifications for the Masterbuilt 20070411 30-Inch Top Controller Electric Smoker:
+Specifications for the Cuisinart COS-330 Electric Smoker:

 5. Char-Broil Vertical Electric Smoker

 The construction of the Char-Broil isn’t anything to write home about, as you’d probably expect from its price.
 It’s made from double-walled steel that isn’t as durable as the top-rated units on our list of the top 5 best electric smokers, but it should hold up for at least a few years.

-There are three cast-iron racks giving you about 500 square inches of cooking space, and perhaps the best feature of this smoker is its powerful 1500 watt heating element producing temperatures up to 350°.
+There are three cast-iron racks giving you about 500 square inches of cooking space, and perhaps the best feature of this smoker is it’s powerful 1500 watt heating element producing temperatures up to 350°.